 The Nayef Al-Rodhan Prize is awarded annually by the British Academy to the author of the best (in the opinion of the judges) eligible non-fiction book that contributes to global cultural understanding for a wider public audience.

-b) Nominated persons can be of any nationality, based anywhere in the world and work in any language provided that the nominated work has been published in the UK, in English between the 1 March 2018 and 31 March 2019.
+b) Nominated persons can be of any nationality, based anywhere in the world and work in any language provided that the nominated work has been published in the UK, in English for the first time between the 1 April 2019 and 31 March 2020.

 d) Previously winning any other prize does not affect a book’s eligibility.